lluppesms/azdo.cicd.course/Labs/lab1/lab1.md

 ---

-## 1.6 View the pipeline in your repository
+## Exercise 1.6: View the pipeline in your repository

 In all our previous steps we have always modified our pipeline in the "Pipelines" > "Pipelines" section using the Pipeline Editor within our browser, but that is not the only way.
 One of the benefits of using a YAML-based pipeline is that it is stored within an Azure Repo.